When you buy something through one of the links on our site, we may earn an affiliate commission.

 Recovery-wise, the ClimbOn seemed to produce the most reliable healing.
 I personally care most about performance outdoors, which means that I like my tips to be ready for a beating.
 The ClimbOn heals without softening much, which is helpful for maintaining a solid layer of durable skin.

 ClimbOn isn’t the cheapest product we tested, but it’s far from the most expensive, and it’s in the ballpark of most salves we tested.
 It helps that you don’t have to use too much — the bar feels like it will last quite a while.

 For the money, we think ClimbOn is the best salve for most climbers.

 SKINourishment, the company behind the ClimbOn Original Bar, is also a leader in social responsibility.
 They’re a ceritified B Corp.
 Their products are cruelty-free according to PETA, meaning they aren’t tested on animals.
-And the ClimbOn bar is made of 100% plant-based ingredients.
+And the ClimbOn bar is made of 100% plant-based ingredients and beeswax.